Printing: In East Asia

-By the ninth century, printing on paper had taken off, and the first extant complete printed book containing its date is the Diamond Sutra (British Library) of 868.
+By the ninth century, printing on paper had taken off, and the first completely surviving printed book is the Diamond Sutra (British Library) of 868, uncovered from Dunhuang.
 By the tenth century, 400,000 copies of some sutras and pictures were printed, and the Confucian classics were in print.
 A skilled printer could print up to 2,000 double-page sheets per day.